 Sadie Fields (violin)

-As a recording artist, Sadie’s most recent disc was released in June 2023—Flash Ensemble’s pioneering recording of the complete string trios by Hungarian composer Laszlo Lajtha (Pavane Records).
-Her recording, Weinberg – 1945, by Trio Khnopff (Pavane Records), has met with great critical acclaim in Europe and North America, and was chosen as BBC Music Magazine’s ‘Chamber Disc of the Month’ for January 2020.
-Sadie has recorded extensively for BIS Records with Camerata Nordica, and has released two discs with Champs Hill Records.
-The first, a disc of Mendelssohn chamber music, was chosen as BBC Music Magazine’s Editor’s Choice and Chamber Disc of the Month, and was also Chamber Music Disc of the Quarter by the German Record Critics’ Award Association.
-Sadie’s second disc for Champs Hill is the complete Brahms Sonatas with pianist Jeremy Young, released to widespread critical acclaim.
-Sadie also broadcasts regularly on BBC Radio 3, the Canadian Broadcasting Corporation, Radio New Zealand, NDR (Germany), Swedish radio, Klara (Belgium), Musiq’3 (Belgium), and NPO Radio 4 (Netherlands), and many others.
+As a recording artist, Sadie’s most recent recording features Flash Ensemble’s pioneering interpretation of the complete string trios by Hungarian composer László Lajtha (Pavane Records, 2023), and was awarded 5 stars in Diapason.
+Another recording, ‘Weinberg – 1945’, by Trio Khnopff, was celebrated by critics in both Europe and North America and was selected as BBC Music Magazine’s ‘Chamber Disc of the Month’ for January 2020.
+Sadie’s discography also includes several recordings for BIS Records with Camerata Nordica (Sweden), and two highly acclaimed albums with Champs Hill Records.
+Her Mendelssohn chamber music disc earned BBC Music Magazine’s Editor’s Choice and ‘Chamber Disc of the Month’ honours, as well as the German Record Critics’ Award for ‘Chamber Music Disc of the Quarter.’
+Her second Champs Hill release, featuring the complete Brahms Sonatas with pianist Jeremy Young, also received widespread critical acclaim.

 Visit the website